I4VGen: Image as Free Stepping Stone for Text-to-Video Generation: Experiments

 \subsection{Qualitative comparison}

-Fig.~\ref{fig:qualitative_comparison} presents a comparative analysis of our results against state-of-the-art counterparts using identical text prompts and random seeds.
-I4VGen excels in enhancing both the temporal consistency and the frame-wise quality, alongside superior alignment with the text prompts.
-For instance, in the case of \emph{playing guitar}, AnimateDiff suffers from poor video quality, and FreeInit encounters an incomplete guitar in the middle of the video.
+Fig.~\ref{fig:qualitative_comparison} presents a comparative analysis of our results against state-of-the-art counterparts using identical text prompts and random seeds. \textsc{I4VGen} excels in enhancing both the temporal consistency and the frame-wise quality, alongside superior alignment with the text prompts.
+For instance, in the case of {``playing guitar"}, AnimateDiff suffers from poor video quality, and FreeInit encounters an incomplete guitar in the middle of the video.
 In contrast, our method effectively addresses these issues, maintaining stable temporal consistency.
-Furthermore, while baseline methods struggle with accurate synthesis of all text-described components, \emph{e.g.}, \emph{NYC Times Square} and \emph{suit}, I4VGen generates videos that are visually realistic and closely aligned with the text prompts by using intermediate images with a generation-selection mechanism.
+Furthermore, while baseline methods struggle with accurate synthesis of all text-described components, \emph{e.g.}, {``NYC Times Square"}, \textsc{I4VGen} generates videos that are visually realistic and closely aligned with the text prompts by utilizing anchor images obtained by the generation-selection strategy.